OPRAmachine/opramachine-blog/content/posts/2018-02-24-four-months-later.md

 **Public Officials** have been making use of our platform to research responses to requests from neighboring counties / municipalities and jurisdictions

-**Journalists** have used the public records obtained via OPRAmachine to add authoritative information to their stories.
+**Journalists** have used the public records obtained via OPRAmachine to add public records to their stories and help be.

+**Non-profit organizations** have used OPRAmachine to support their missions, such as analyzing the amount of [free legal services provided to senior citizens.](https://opramachine.com/request/contracts_for_provision_of_legal)

 **Concerned Citizens** are using OPRAmachine to obtain records about local government & law enforcement issues.
 In some cases, individuals have registered on the site solely to receive notifications about the status of certain requests filed by other users rather than filing new requests of their own.

 ## The challenges we have faced